adalpari/adalpari.github.io/_posts/2018-10-16-android-testing-introduction.md

 ## F.I.R.S.T. principles

-Acording to _Robert C. Martin_, tests should follow the _FIRST_ rule:
+Acording to [_Robert C. Martin_](../Clean-Code/), tests should follow the _FIRST_ rule:

-- Fast: tests should be fast when running.
+- __Fast__: tests should be fast when running.
 We want to run tests as much as possible on every iteration.
 If they don't run fast, it's going to be a bit painful.
-- Independent: tests should not depend on each other.
+- __Independent__: tests should not depend on each other.
 This is, every test should be individual, they shouldn't expect results from other test or actions.
 This way we can run test individually or in random order.
 (In fact, in _Android Studio_ they are run in random order to assure this property)
-- Repeatable: tests should be repeatable in every run.
+- __Repeatable__: tests should be repeatable in every run.
 If a test is repeatable means that we can trust it.
 If not, we won't be sure about its results.
-- Self-Validating: tests should have a boolean output.
+- __Self-Validating__: tests should have a boolean output.
 True if they pass or false if not.
 This way we can run multiple tests expecting all of them are true, instead of manually inspect the result of each one.
-- Thorough: They should cover all user cases.
+- __Thorough__: They should cover all user cases.
 Having reliable tests means you are simulating all possible scenarios and you can be sure they are working.

 ## Tests clasification